nhsconnect/CareConnect-API-Core/pages/conformance/conformance_coreapi.md

 <!-- ## 1.
 Care Connect Core API Server Conformance Requirements ## -->

-This section outlines conformance requirements for Care Connect Core API Servers<!--and Client applications-->, identifying FHIR profiles, RESTful operations and the search parameters to be supported.
+This section outlines conformance requirements for Care Connect Core API Servers<!--and Client applications-->, identifying FHIR profiles, content types, RESTful operations and the search parameters to be supported.

 <!--
 Note: The individual Care Connect Core profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the US Core actors.